Walkthrough: Changing Document Formatting Using CheckBox Controls

 Formatting the text when an option is selected.

-To see the result as a completed sample, see Word Controls Sample.
+To see the result as a completed sample, see the Word Controls Sample at Office Development Samples and Walkthroughs.

 Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
 The Visual Studio edition that you have and the settings that you use determine these elements.
 For more information, see Visual Studio Settings.